 With approval in the House, the bills would need to withstand Senate scrutiny before reaching the desk of the President.

-Pelosi pushed back on Cook’s ask, the report said, pressing him to name specific policy objections on the proposed material.
+The report said that Pelosi pushed back on Cook’s ask, pressing him to name specific policy objections on the proposed material.

 Cook is not the only tech figure to voice opposition to the batch of antitrust laws.